ajc5/ipa-speech-face/README.md

 Try it at http://ajc5.github.io/visual-vocals!

-Visual Vocals is an interactive visualization for demonstrating the anatomy of speech.
+Visual Vocals is interactively visualizes the anatomy of speech.
 It follows the [IPA](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet) and it is intended to be used as a universal language script.

 Uses:
 - pronounce language sounds by viewing speech organ positions rather than reading transliterated approximations